QwertyIsCoding/Blender-Portfolio/README.md

 # Blender-Portfolio
 ## About the project
->This is a Blender portfolio where I can just showcase all my renders.
-But, just so you know, none of these images should be re-licensed or something of that sort.
-And DO NOT TRY TO REMOVE THE WATERMARK AND PASS IT OFF AS YOUR OWN.
+>This is a Blender portfolio where I can showcase all my renders.
 ____________________________________________________________________________________________________________________________

 >This is the code for my Blender portfolio.

 >For the quickest updates, check out the GitHub pages build in environments.
+The Netlify deployment is depreciated and I've moved it over to Floudflare Pages which has automatic deployments and will update within 3-5 minutes of the most recent update.

 >The theme was created by imfunniee and is called Fimbo(site 2) but has been modified *heavily*.